Navigating New Territory: Getting Started in NFTs as a Traditional Artist

 A few of my personal favorites include iartsometimes and vainpsn, both of whom have been instrumental and highly valuable crypto creators and pioneers for artists, myself included, looking to venture into this space.

-From a distance, crypto art feels very, very daunting — especially for someone who, otherwise, isn’t technologically savvy or inclined (hi, it’s me).
+From a distance, NFTs feel very, very daunting — especially for someone who, otherwise, isn’t technologically savvy or inclined (hi, it’s me).
 But if you understand the language, and just a few key need-to-knows, the mysticism around crypto art dissipates quickly, and it’s really simple behind the curtain.

 Or, at the very least, not *as* scary as it sounds.